paquiteau/nbb/README.rst

 Next Bus Bot
 ===============

-A bot/ cli tool that simply gives you the waiting times for next buses at your favorite bus stop.
+A bot/cli tool that simply gives you the waiting times for next buses at your favorite bus stop.

 It works only for the IDFM/RATP Network, relying on the api ``lines/v4``.
-For now only a handfull of bus stops on the Plateau de Saclay are registered, but you can add your own
+For now only a handful of bus stops on the Plateau de Saclay are registered, but you can add your own.

 .. warning::